malmazuke/RomPatchKit/README.md

 Usage instructions and examples will be added here soon.
 Stay tuned!

-For now, you can see it in action over at [github.com/malmazuke/RomPatcher](https://github.com/malmazuke/RomPatcher).

 ## Credits

 This library uses the following third party libraries, all with permissive licenses: